-With President Donald Trump’s administration taking steps to reduce the number of unauthorized immigrants in the U.S. – including through the increase of law enforcement agents at the southern border – here’s what we know about illegal immigration from Mexico.
+As President Donald Trump’s administration has taken a variety of steps to reduce the number of unauthorized immigrants in the U.S. – including through the increase of law enforcement agents at the southern border – here’s what we know about illegal immigration from Mexico.

-1The number of Mexican immigrants living in the U.S. illegally has declined by more than 1 million since 2007.
-In 2016, 5.4 million unauthorized immigrants from Mexico lived in the U.S., down from a peak of 6.9 million in 2007.
-Despite the drop, Mexicans still make up about half of the nation’s 10.7 million unauthorized immigrants (51% in 2016).
+1The number of Mexican immigrants living in the U.S. illegally has declined by 2 million since 2007.
+In 2017, 4.9 million unauthorized immigrants from Mexico lived in the U.S., down from a peak of 6.9 million in 2007.
+Mexicans now make up fewer than half of the nation’s 10.5 million unauthorized immigrants (47% in 2017).

-2There were more apprehensions of non-Mexicans than Mexicans at U.S. borders in fiscal year 2017 for the third time on record (the first was in fiscal 2014).
-In fiscal 2017, the Border Patrol made 130,454 apprehensions of Mexicans, a sharp drop from a peak of 1.6 million apprehensions in 2000.
-The decline in apprehensions reflects the decrease in the number of unauthorized Mexican immigrants coming to the U.S.
+2At the U.S.-Mexico border, there have been more apprehensions of non-Mexicans than Mexicans every year since fiscal 2016.
+Non-Mexicans accounted for 62% of apprehensions at the southwest border in fiscal 2018, marking the third consecutive year in which they outnumbered Mexicans.
+In fiscal 2018, which ended Sept.
+30, the Border Patrol made 152,257 apprehensions of Mexicans.
+This is a sharp drop from a recent peak of 1.6 million apprehensions in fiscal 2000, when Mexicans accounted for 98% of apprehensions.
+The decline in apprehensions reflects a decrease in the number of unauthorized Mexican immigrants coming to the U.S.

-3Mexicans were deported from the U.S. 245,306 times in 2016 – up from 169,031 in 2005, but down from a recent high of 308,828 in 2013.
-The increase over the past decade is due in part to a 2005 shift in policy that increased the chances of being deported following apprehension in the border region.
+3Mexicans were deported from the U.S. 192,334 times in fiscal 2017, down from a recent high of 307,120 in fiscal 2013 – but up from 169,031 in fiscal 2005.
+The increase over the past decade occurred after a 2005 shift in policy that increased the chances of being deported following apprehension in the border region.
 Prior to that change, many unauthorized immigrants were returned without a formal deportation order.

-4Mexican unauthorized immigrant adults are more likely to be long-term residents of the U.S. As of 2016, 80% had lived in the U.S. for more than 10 years, while only 8% had been in the country for five years or less.
-By comparison, 52% of unauthorized immigrant adults from countries other than Mexico had lived in the U.S. a decade or more as of 2016, while 28% had lived in the U.S. for five years or less.
-(This analysis also slightly revises earlier estimates published by Pew Research Center.)
+4Mexican unauthorized immigrant adults are more likely to be long-term residents of the U.S. As of 2017, 83% had lived in the U.S. for more than 10 years, while only 8% had been in the country for five years or less.
+By comparison, 51% of unauthorized immigrant adults from countries other than Mexico had lived in the U.S. a decade or more as of 2017, while 30% had lived in the U.S. for five years or less.

 Learn about U.S. immigration through five short lessons delivered to your inbox every other day.